Music BA

 Degree Requirements

 Admission to all Music degree programs is by audition to demonstrate musical aptitude and potential, technical proficiency, and seriousness in selecting music as a four-year course of study.
 In addition to the applied music audition, placement examinations in music theory and music history may be required to confirm students’ prior experience in these areas.
 Auditions can be scheduled at any time for the upcoming semester, and several pre-scheduled audition dates are also available in fall and early spring (contact the Music Department for more details).
-Students in Applied Music (private lessons) must pass a junior-standing examination to confirm their level of performance skills for enrollment in AP MUS 3440 – AP MUS 3459 or AP MUS 4440 – AP MUS 4459.
-This examination is usually taken at the same time as the applied music jury at the end of the fourth semester of enrollment in AP MUS 1440 - AP MUS 1459.

 Evidence of sound musicianship, a close acquaintance with an appropriate portion of musical literature, and the ability to bring it to actual performance are required for graduation in all Music degree programs.
 Students in the B.M., Performance Emphasis fulfill this requirement with junior and senior recitals.
-Students in all other degree programs fulfill this requirement with a senior recital.
+Students in all other degree programs and emphasis areas fulfill this requirement with a senior recital.
 In some cases, upon the recommendation of the student's applied teacher, the senior recital (for non-performance majors only) may be replaced by participating in three regularly scheduled student recitals during the last two semesters of applied music study, or by performing for a special panel of faculty members.

-Music majors are required to enroll in an approved ensemble [University Wind Ensemble, University Singers, University Orchestra, or Jazz Orchestra (for Jazz Studies majors)] each semester and to study one applied area progressively each semester of the degree program.
-Music Education majors are exempt from these requirements during the student teaching semester.
+Music majors are required to enroll in an approved ensemble (University Wind Ensemble, University Singers, or University Orchestra) each semester.
+Music Education majors are exempt from this requirement during the student teaching semester.
 For all music majors, the applied lesson requirement consists of a weekly, individual lesson with your instructor, as well as a weekly enrichment activity in pedagogy and literature, which may take the form of a studio class, master class, performances by and for our students, or other experience identified by the department.
 The following specific ensemble enrollments, depending upon the applied music area, are required:

 - Wind and Percussion students—University Wind Ensemble;